 Pros and Cons of RIE

-I am going to look at the pros and cons of RIE with respect to the idea that children learn best through play.
+Now let’s take a look at some of the pros and cons of the RIE parenting style with respect to the idea that children learn best through play.

 Pros of RIE Parenting

 Principles 4, 6, 7 and 8 stand out the most to me when it comes to children learning best through play.

 These RIE principles encourage a baby/child to play freely in a safe environment with the parent taking a step back.

 RIE philosophy urges parents to allow their child plenty of free play time or unstructured play and use only simple toys or household objects (that are deemed safe for a young child) as opposed to toys with lights and sounds.